Nimori7/Hello-finite-World/README.md

 # Hello-finite-World
-A mere formality
-Another formality being done to understand the nuances of this awesome platform
+A mere formality being done to understand the nuances of this awesome platform